-All members of School staff have a legal power to use reasonable force.
+All members of School staff have a legal power to use reasonable force - refer to Use of Reasonable Force policy.
 This power also applies to any other member of the School staff, and includes staff temporarily put in charge of children by the Headteacher, such as unpaid volunteers or parents accompanying students on a school visit.